colinaut/action-form/component-flow.md

       3. If first invalid element is af-group-count then it triggers the af-error and focuses on the first other field in the fieldset
       4. If every element is valid then it sets completed if it moves on to nest step.
    3. If it moves than it dispatches 'af-step' event with prev or next step number to update progress bar and action-form
+5. Add 'af-step' event listener
+   1. If there is no detail for event, that means this is a data-if watcher event where a af-step is shown/hidden.
+If this is the case then update the prev/next button text since data-title will be different.

 ### connectedCallback Init